 Just make sure you choose a good pair of adjustable dumbbells.

-The Powerblock Elites (link for the cheapest price), for example, go as low as 2.5lbs and as high as 90lbs (with the addon kits).
+The Powerblock Elites (see my full review here), for example, go as low as 2.5lbs and as high as 90lbs (with the addon kits).

 Simply put, adjustable dumbbells are a good and cost-effective way to maximize exercise variety at home.